iarxm/csim-man/index.md

 1. Optionally an athlete can act as judge for one or more heats if they have sufficient time.

-## Judging Principles
+## Scoring Principles

 ### Judging Criteria

 #### The Major Maneuver

-1. Major maneuvers are the fundamentals of improving scores.
+1. A single major maneuver constitutes the bulk of a single score.
 The increasing quality of single maneuver's can bring scores into the excellent range.
 1. Transitional surfing and skillful combinations are relevant to increasing the density and control of major maneuvers on a wave.
-The quality of the major maneuver to which the transitional surfing occurs will be the limiting factor to the score.
+1. The quality of the major maneuver to which the transitional surfing occurs will be the limiting factor to the score.

+#### Common Judging or Audience Problems

-1. It's a repeated and commonly misunderstood problem to either judge for or expect judges to give high scores for almost solely the factors of flow and aesthetic.
+1. A common and repeated misunderstanding is to either judge for or expect judges to give high scores for the factors of flow and aesthetic alone.
+These factors only apply once a major maneuver has been established.

-#### Considerations To The Athlete
+1. Another common issue is for scoring to pool in the range of 2 to 6 without clear distinction made to surfing which is factually better or worse.
+    1. Often this is the cause of poor judging quality.
+    1. From the perspective of an athlete, as long as two good waves are caught this problem will be circumvented.
+    1. A more worthy intent is to win by a margin and avoid making a fuss about situations where the loss was marginal to the point of being subjectively variant.

+#### Framing the Goal Posts

-Considering this, the focus of the athlete is to find the best opportunity to complete the most critical maneuver possible for them during the heat.
-And to do so on two separate waves.
-The attention is therefore to search for the steepest and most energy dense section, and to skillfully place oneself within a high and tight trajectory across that section.
+The focus of the athlete is to find the best opportunity to complete the most critical maneuver possible relative to their skill.
+And to do so on two separate waves within the time constraint of the heat.

+The mind therefore can be set to search for the steepest and most energy dense section, and to skillfully place oneself within a high and tight trajectory across that section.

-In another sense this is a means of being in the right place at the right time with the right body posture.
+To describe this a second way, it's being in the right place at the right time with the right speed and the right posture and orientation of both body and board.

+#### Analyzing the Path

 Once that is the near term object of attention, the athlete can work in reverse order to get to that point.
 The 12 Skills of an excellent score can be used for problem solving this during planning and execution.